belitheops/ai-newsletter-generator/replit.md

 **Web Interface** (`app.py`)
 - Streamlit dashboard with real-time metrics
 - Manual newsletter generation with progress tracking
+- HTML export functionality for both new and archived newsletters
-- Archive browser for historical newsletters
+- Archive browser for historical newsletters with view and download options
 - Configuration panel for API status

 ### Data Flow